 2. Ethical Behavior, Fair Dealing and Workplace Conduct

-A company’s reputation for integrity is its most valuable asset and is directly related to the conduct of its officers and employees, as well as its Supplier community.
-Suppliers should ensure that their officers and employees never use their position with their companies, or any of its customers, for private gain, to advance personal interests or to obtain favors or benefits for themselves, members of their family or any other individual, corporation or business entity.
+Couchbase’s reputation for integrity is its most valuable asset and is directly related to the conduct of its team members, as well as its Supplier community.
+Suppliers should ensure that their employees never use their position with their companies, or any of its customers, for private gain, to advance personal interests or to obtain favors or benefits for themselves, members of their family or any other individual, corporation or business entity.
 Couchbase adheres to the highest legal and ethical standards, and conducts business in strict observance of both the letter and spirit of all applicable laws.

-Our employees, those of our Suppliers and customers have the right to respectful treatment.
+Our team members, our Suppliers and our customers have the right to respectful treatment.
 Couchbase will not tolerate discrimination, harassment or victimization in the workplace and expects all Suppliers to provide the same commitment.

 3. Confidentiality, Protection of Assets

-In the course of Suppliers engagement with Couchbase, Suppliers may have access to trade secrets or similarly protected proprietary or confidential information regarding Couchbase’s business (such as financial data, research and development, marketing, business plans or strategies, suppliers, business partners or customers).
-Suppliers shall have a responsibility to prevent revealing or divulging any such information unless it is necessary to do so in the performance of Supplier’s contractual obligations or as required by law.
+In the course of Suppliers engagement with Couchbase, Suppliers may have access to trade secrets or similarly protected proprietary or confidential information regarding Couchbase’s business (such as, but not limited to, financial data, research and development, marketing, business plans or strategies, suppliers, business partners or customers).
+Suppliers have a responsibility to prevent revealing or divulging any such information unless it is necessary to do so in the performance of Supplier’s contractual obligations or as required by law.

 Suppliers should endeavor to protect Couchbase’s assets (including data, systems, and equipment) to which Supplier has access and ensure their intended and authorized use.
 Any suspected incident of fraud or theft should be reported immediately to Couchbase’s legal team at Legal@couchbase.com for investigation.